sylabs/singularityce-community/roadmap.md

 The cgroups v2 hierarchy supports delegation, and management via systemd.
 This can be used to implement cgroups resource limits without root permissions being required.
 Will benefit use of Singularity outside of a traditional batch scheduler.
 E.g. workflow software will be able to enforce limits directly for singularity execution of containers.

 * **Replace OCI engine with runc**
 Retire SingularityCE's own OCI runtime implementation, and incorporate `runc`.
-Initially wire up `runc` for `singularity oci` commands only.
+Initially wire up `runc` for relevant `singularity oci` commands only.
+Essentially, SingularityCE will perform a mount from SIF and initial spec (config.json) creating.
+Other portions of the oci lifecycle will then be implemented via runc.

+  This is the first step of the work discussed in the [SingularityCE 4.0 and Beyond article].

-* **Correct cgroup namespace OCI support** https://github.com/sylabs/singularity/issues/298
+* **Correct cgroup namespace support for OCI commangs** https://github.com/sylabs/singularity/issues/298
 Fix creation of the cgroup namespace that is permitted via OCI config in the OCI runtime.
 This will now be achieved via OCI runtime replacement.

-* **Begin Removal of Code Supporting Legacy Distros** https://github.com/sylabs/singularity/issues/82 SingulartyCE contains various workarounds for RHEL6 / 2.6 kernel, old versions of invoked external programs etc. Special cases supporting these distributions can be removed gradually through 3.10 and beyond.
+* **Begin Removal of Code Supporting Legacy Distros** https://github.com/sylabs/singularity/issues/82 SingulartyCE contains various workarounds for the RHEL6 / 2.6 kernel, old versions of invoked external programs etc. Special cases supporting these distributions can be removed gradually through 3.10 and beyond.
 This will reduce code and testing complexity.

 * **Fully OCI/Docker compatible arg and env handling - optional config** https://github.com/sylabs/singularity/issues/487